 - Compression.
 Down sleeping bags are more compact and easier to carry in a backpack or on the move.

-- Can last upwards of a decade, even more if you look after it properly.
+- Durability.
+It can last upwards of a decade, even more if you look after it properly.

-- Can suffer in wet conditions.
+- Less water-resistant.
 To combat this, look for a down sleeping bag with water-repellent down that sheds water and dries quickly.
 A waterproof outer fabric will help too.

-- Typically more expensive than synthetic sleeping bags – but well worth the upfront investment.
+- Price.
+Typically more expensive than synthetic sleeping bags – but well worth the upfront investment.

 - It’s easy to care for.
 You can easily wash your synthetic bag in the washing machine.